 I was stunned.
 When I had first accepted a job in Kitchener on an impulse I had driven north to watch the horses and buggies and the quaintly dressed occupants that were common there.
 I have to admit to being very amused and shamefully even laughed.
 It wasn't that I looked down on them so much as they were so obviously different from what I was familiar with.
 When my wife and daughter (not quite one year old) moved in we enjoyed visiting St Jacob's and going to the Stone Crock, a well known Mennonite restaurant.
 We enjoyed it, especially with our daughter Heather who developed a liking for the apple cider (definitely non alcoholic).
 I think this is where I developed a fondness for shoo-fly pie.
 We bought an art book by Peter Etril Snyder with heavy emphasis on Mennonite life style.
 We also bought a print of his which still hangs on our wall.
 At this point we respected and were interested in Mennonite culture.

 There were some repercussions from this new knowledge.
 My Grandmother Coakwell was aware of the connection, but had never brought it up to me (she married into it rather than was a blood relation).
 My Uncle Harold came across an old photograph that he thought would be interesting for me.
 It was of the 200th anniversary of the Raymers in North America (around 1938).
 Several of my already known relatives in the photo were pointed out to me.
-My mother was about 8 years old with a wide brimmed hat on.
+My mother was about 8 years old with a wide brimmed hat on. in the front row.
 My Aunt Ruth was in there, and my Uncle Harold.
 Also my Grandmother and Grandfather Marshall Coakwell.
 I can still easily find my mother, but the rest are more difficult.
 When I visited the museum again the same photo was there.

 I learned a little Mennonite history.
 After the American Revolution, Mennonites in Pennsylvania were concerned about being forced into the American army.
 They sent out some of their members to scout possible new locations to farm.
 Some went to the Waterloo area where they prospered.
 Others went to the Markham area, but not nearly enough.
 Within a few generations they found many of their members marrying outside their religion.
 Mennonites can be very strict in their religion, but they have one belief that I respect.
 They do not baptize their children until they reach a maturity enough to decide for themselves.
 They do have a high tolerance for outsiders.